The Linguistics Major

 2. Developing knowledge of broad range of sub-fields of theoretical linguistics

-Students in the B.A. in Linguistics will engage in courses representing a broad range of different sub-fields of modern, formal linguistics.
+Students in the B.A. program in Linguistics will engage in courses representing a broad range of different sub-fields of modern, formal linguistics.
 Four major areas in which students will be able to develop intermediate to advanced skills and knowledge are: syntax, semantics, phonetics, and phonology.
-With a strong foundation in these areas, students will be able to approach and gain knowledge of other linguistics’ sub-fields such as psycholinguistics, language acquisition, field linguistics, sociolinguistics, neuro-linguistics and the study of contact linguistics.
+With a strong foundation in these areas, students will be able to approach and gain knowledge of other sub-fields of linguistics such as psycholinguistics, language acquisition, field linguistics, sociolinguistics, neuro-linguistics and the study of contact linguistics, in order to gain a multi-disciplinary perspective on the fundamental questions of our discipline.
 Students will learn to appreciate the major achievements, debates and controversies in each sub-discipline, as well as develop the skills necessary to engage in analysis of novel data within each mode of linguistic description.

-Students will learn how to present the results of novel scientific investigation and analysis both orally and in written forms, making use of standard conventions present in the different sub-fields of formal linguistics.
-Students will develop the skills necessary to produce and communicate scientific arguments, present information using theory-driven models or analysis, engage in the discussion of concepts in modern linguistics, and explicate the ideas of others and themselves in accessible, clear, professional ways.
+Students will learn how to present the results of novel scientific investigation and analysis effectively, in oral and written forms, making use of standard conventions present in the different sub-fields of formal linguistics.
+Students will develop the skills necessary to produce and communicate scientific arguments, present information using theory-driven models or analysis, engage in the discussion of concepts in modern linguistics, and explicate their ideas and those of others in clear, accessible, professional ways.